iamdonovan/iamdonovan.github.io/docs/teaching/egm101/practicals/week6.rst

 |br| In this tab, we can (among other things):

-- change variable names
+- change variable names;
-- change the format/type of variables (e.g., numeric, text, date/time)
+- change the format/type of variables (e.g., numeric, text, date/time);
-- change how variables are displayed in the table or stored on disk
+- change how variables are displayed in the table or stored on disk;
-- add a **Label** (a more complete descriptions of the variable, including units) to a variable
+- add a **Label** (a more complete descriptions of the variable, including units) to a variable;
 - add **Value Labels**.
-Similar to **Labels**, this enables us to provide more complete explanations for values of a variable, which can be especially useful where numeric codes are used to represent non-numeric categories
+Similar to **Labels**, this enables us to provide more complete explanations for values of a variable, which can be especially useful where numeric codes are used to represent non-numeric categories;
-- change the type of measurement (e.g., scale, ordinal, nominal) for each variable
+- change the type of measurement (e.g., scale, ordinal, nominal) for each variable.

 Let's add a **Label** to each of our variables.
 To do this, click on the cell in the corresponding row of the **Label** column, then type in the description.
 For example, for the ``Year`` variable, you could write "*Year recorded*".